 Q: How long will it take?

 It depends on the project.
 Small books can take 3 – 5 months.
-A mid-size to a large or complex book takes 6 – 9 months to ghostwrite.
-Very large or complex books requiring a lot of research or other 'hand-work' (beyond just writing) will possibly take longer.
-Again the scope of work dictates how long it will take and each project delivery has to be evaluated based on workload at the time the project is quoted.
+A mid-size to a large or complex book takes 6 – 12+ months to ghostwrite.
+Very large or complex books requiring a lot of research or other 'hand-work' (beyond just writing) do take longer.
+And what's discovered once working through complicated, possibly disjointed source material, especially if gathered and developed over a period of time by the client, can also result in a project taking more time.
+So, the scope of work dictates how long it will take and each project delivery has to be evaluated based on workload at the time the project is quoted.

 Q: Does the ghostwriter get any credit?